kevinpz/az-enable-encryptionathost-after-ade/README.md

 ```

 ### Create a new disk with the old data
-Directly duplicating the disk, or using a snapshot won't allowed encryption at host to be enable.
+Directly duplicating the disk, or using a snapshot won't allow encryption at host to be enable.
 You need to create a new disk and transfer the data from the old one.

 > [!IMPORTANT]
 > Stop the VM first